Virtues and Vices

 Holy shame stands against brazenness because it helps the conscience remain tender.
 It teaches the soul to blush where dishonor exists and to guard what should remain veiled, reverent, and pure.

-The city of man hardens the face.
-The city of God preserves a conscience capable of reverence.
+The City of Man hardens the face and calls that hardness strength.
+The City of God preserves a conscience still capable of reverence.
 That is why holy shame remains a real moral good.
 Without it, brazenness spreads quickly.
 With it, the soul retains one of its protections against corruption.

 Footnotes